toramameseven/vbe-client-mini/README.md

 ### explorer context menu

-* export vba module form a xlsm file to a folder.
+* Export vba modules form a xlsm file to a folder.
-  * select a xlsm file in the explorer, and right click, and select export. you can find a src_file.xlsm folder at the same folder.
+  * select a xlsm file in the explorer, and right click, and select export. you can find a Src_[xxx.xlsm] folder at the same folder.
-* import vba module to a xlsm file.
+* Import vba modules to a xlsm file.
   * you can import modules from a src_file.xlsm folder.
+* compile VBA
+  vbecm can not detect compile, so please check on the VBE.
+* Export frx modules
+  * You can not know frx is modified or not.
+If you modified a frm on the vscode, you can export only frx files.
+* Commit all modules form a Src_[xxx.xlsm] folder
+  * you can commit all modules in the source folder.

 ### editor context menu